 When will I receive my finisher medal and race bib?

-The 2017 Lab Week Run is proud to be shipping the Finisher Medals and Race Bibs together this year!
-2017 Lab Week Run race packets will ship within a week after completing registration.
-Be sure to confirm your shipping address through PayPal before ordering to avoid delays in delivery.
+The 2021 Lab Week Run is shipping orders in real time until Medical Laboratory Professionals Week or we sell out of race packets, whichever comes first.
+Be sure to confirm your shipping address is up to date through PayPal before ordering to avoid delays in delivery.

 Do the medals come with a ribbon?

 Yes!
 Every medal will come with a ribbon!

 Our ribbons have been upgraded this year to soft vibrant sublimated ribbons with beautiful pictures of hematology cells on the microscope and laboratory blood tubes on the centrifuge medal!

 Funds raised will benefit American Society for Clinical Laboratory Science’s Developing Professionals (formerly Student Forum) Forum and the Ascending Professionals Forum (formerly the New Professionals New Members Forum)

 More about ASCLS Student Forum and Ascending Professionals Forum (formerly New Professionals New Members Forum):

 Purpose of the Student Forum and the Ascending Professionals Forum: